 - The ultimate in stability: Over the years, the fit of your dentures can change, causing them to slip and irritate the gums.
 Bridges that don't fit well can also cause irritation.
 Dental implants are much more comfortable and stable than other options and feel more like real teeth.

-- Dental implants may be less expensive: Although the upfront cost of implants is often more, the long-term costs are usually less than bridges or dentures since implants don't have to be replaced.
+- Cost-Effective: Although the upfront cost of implants is often more, the long-term costs are usually less than bridges or dentures since implants don't have to be replaced.

 - Your jaw stays strong: Losing a tooth makes your jawbone a little weaker and thinner because your tooth no longer stimulates the bone.
 Because implants replace tooth roots, they help keep your jaw strong and prevent bone loss.